 2. Do Not Go Gentle Into That Goodnight

-The incomparable, undeniably one of the best poems ever written, Invictus takes the cake for the best poem on our list.
-When readers read this poem, it’s a certainty that a chill will crawl through your spine and you will be forever changed.
+When readers read this poem, it’s a certainty that a chill will crawl through your spine, and you will be forever changed.

-We believe that whatever your beliefs about God, the Universe or yourself is, you should definitely read the poem a few times so that it gets engraved in your mind.
-Unafraid, that is what you will derive out of this poem.
+Whatever your beliefs about God, the Universe or yourself is, you should read the poem a few times so that it gets engraved in your mind.

 Are you a poetry enthusiast too?
 If yes, do you agree with the list we made?
 These were the Best Poems and Poets of all time in the English language.
 Let us know in the comments below which one you like the best and which poet you admire the most.